-Join Scott Simpson for an in-depth discussion in this video Preventing and catching errors, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Preventing and catching errors, part of Learning AppleScript.

 Out in the real world, your app might face conditions that it doesn't know how to handle.
 For example, maybe a file that you're looking for doesn't exist.
 Or maybe someone left a text file in the Images folder that our watermarking app uses.
 Instead of failing and breaking the execution of the program, I want to make the user experience a little more polished.
 One way of avoiding potential errors is to make sure the data that you're sending to part of your script is what you expect it to be.
 In this watermarking app, we know that we only want to send images to Photoshop and ignore other file types.